-A primary focus of the Fund's investment strategy has been to acquire discounted shares of closed-end investment companies ("CEFs") and business development companies ("BDCs") that make regular distributions, as well as the senior securities, e.g., notes or preferred shares, of CEFs and BDCs (which we think have a negligible risk of defaulting) and of certain operating companies when they are attractively priced.
-In addition, units or common shares issued by SPACs may comprise up to 20% of the Fund's portfolio.
+To generate sufficient cash to pay an attractive monthly distribution, the Fund seeks to acquire attractively valued investments that either (1) make regular cash distributions, or (2) are expected to result in a monetization event, e.g., a cash tender offer at a premium to the market price.
+Conversely, the Fund will not invest in shares of firms like Berkshire Hathaway or Tesla because they are not currently expected to provide cash to investors.
+A primary focus of the Fund's investment strategy continues to be acquiring discounted shares of closed-end investment companies ("CEFs") and business development companies ("BDCs") that make regular distributions, as well as the senior securities, e.g., notes or preferred shares, of CEFs and BDCs (which we think have a negligible risk of defaulting) and of certain operating companies when they are attractively priced.
+In addition, units or common shares issued by special purpose acquisition companies ("SPACs") may comprise a significant percentage of the Fund's portfolio.